What is brand management

 2. Brand reputation

-As you increase market share and awareness, you’ll begin to develop a positive corporate reputation.
+As you increase market share and awareness, you’ll begin to develop a positive brand reputation.
 Whether it’s good or bad depends largely upon customer experience.
 However, there are many other factors that can affect brand perception. even the best companies can be blindsided by bad press and negative reviews.

-Brand reputation influences the next two principles of brand management, so it’s absolutely critical that you take it seriously.
+Corporate reputation influences the next two principles of brand management, so it’s absolutely critical that you take it seriously.
 In fact, customers admit they’ll pay 22% more if a company has a positive reputation, and that directly feeds brand equity.